Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Helmholtz transmission problem

-where the embeddings are dense and compact~\cite[Theorem 4]{hinz_non-lipschitz_2021}, and where $L^2(\bord,\mu)$ is identified with its dual space.
+where the embeddings (i.e., linear, continuous injections) are dense and compact, and where $L^2(\bord,\mu)$ is identified with its dual space.
 In that sense, an element $g\in\Hm$ is said to be an element of $L^2(\bord,\mu)$ when there exists $\tilde g\in L^2(\bord,\mu)$ such that